programmerraja/JPMC-tech-task-1-py3/README.md

              return 1
  </pre>

- did you see that this function always return 1 it is serious problem we need to fix this to calculate we need to find ratio between price_a and price_b so the code look like this
+ did you see that this function always return 1 it is serious problem we need to fix this. we need to find ratio between price_a and price_b so the code look like this
  <pre>
  def getRatio(price_a, price_b):